fybrik/fybrik/site/docs/samples/notebook.md

 ## Prepare a dataset to be accessed by the notebook

 This sample uses the [Synthetic Financial Datasets For Fraud Detection](https://www.kaggle.com/ntnu-testimon/paysim1/data) dataset[^1] as the data that the notebook needs to read.
 Download and extract the file to your machine.
 You should now see a file named `PS_20174392719_1491204439457_log.csv`.
-Alternatively, you may download [`data.csv`](https://github.com/ibm/the-mesh-for-data/blob/master/samples/kubeflow/data.csv) which includes just the first 100 lines of this dataset.
+Alternatively, use a sample of 100 lines of the same dataset by downloading [`PS_20174392719_1491204439457_log.csv`](https://raw.githubusercontent.com/IBM/the-mesh-for-data/master/samples/notebook/PS_20174392719_1491204439457_log.csv) from GitHub.

 [^1]: Created by NTNU and shared under the ***CC BY-SA 4.0*** license.